+Figure 3.
+Ten Mile Creek lies within the IDNR-designated Peoria Wilds Resource Rich Area of the middle Illinois River valley.
+The Peoria Wilds is a biologically diverse area of dissected bluffs surrounding the Illinois River floodplain (IDNR 1996).

 It does not include a reference watershed in its scope as recommended by Holtrop and Pegg (2004), however.

 Various intrinsic (land use, land cover, and geology) and extrinsic (climate change) forcings have caused disturbances in stream systems throughout the ILRB (IDNR, 1998b).
 For example, rapid conversion of native prairie to agriculture in the past marked extreme changes in land use and water use that may have triggered erosion and deposition cycles that remain detrimental to native habitats, soils, and property.
 To mitigate disturbances to the landscape and stream systems, traditional water management and erosion control projects (e.g., grassed waterways, terraces, ponds, water and sediment control basins or WASCOBs, etc.) have been implemented outside the channel in the Tenmile Creek watershed.
 Such projects may alter water and sediment loadings to the Tenmile Creek mainstem or have either positive or negative effects immediately after construction.
 For example, without compensating for flow regime changes or channel slope adjustments, sediment detention in upland areas can result in channel migration and/or channel incision, which would induce channel erosion and change channel morphology (White et al., 2007).
 By contrast, coordinated implementation of best management practices (BMPs) in and beyond the channel should reduce peak discharge, increase base flow, and establish a more balanced sediment regime.